-- · Successful completion of the work experience practicum
+- Successful completion of the work experience practicum

-- The creation of a resume and cover letter
+- The creation of a resumé and cover letter

 - Demonstrated interview skills

 We recommend that you complete your Occupational First Aid Level III (OFA Level III) with the Cook's Assistant Program.
-CNC Mackenzie offers OFA III two or three times each year.
+Both the Mackenzie and Fort St. James campuses offer OFA III several times each year.